 Is AWEC only open to African women?

-Participants in AWEC must have been born on the African continent.
+Participants in AWEC must have been born a citizen of an African country.
 Members of the African diaspora are eligible to apply.
 All business must clearly impact African economies.
 The program is limited to women only.

 What will participants gain from the program?